 Why are prescriptions for gluten free staples important?

 Following a strict gluten free diet for life is the only treatment for people with coeliac disease.
 To stick to the diet and live a healthy lifestyle, it's crucial that they are able to access gluten free staple foods, such as bread and flour, which form the basis of most diets in the UK.

 Whilst gluten free staple foods are more widely available today than ever before, they are not readily accessible across the country.
 If you are reliant on budget stores or convenience stores, research suggests that gluten free staples are virtually absent.
 What’s more, they are prohibitively expensive for too many people, costing three to four times more than regular gluten containing foods.
 Gram for gram, bread is on average five times more expensive, and more than eight times the cost if you compare the cheapest breads.
 The result is that our most vulnerable, those on a limited income, the elderly or those living in remote rural areas with reduced mobility are severely disadvantaged in maintaining their gluten free diet, at potential risk to their health.

 Prescription policies across the UK

-Coeliac UK has written to and spoken with all 195 CCGs making them aware of the importance of gluten free staple foods on prescription for those with coeliac disease.
-With NHS budget cuts we are seeing some areas restricting or cutting gluten free prescribing but around 60% of CCGs in England continue to recommend that GPs prescribe gluten free foods.
+Coeliac UK has written to all 195 CCGs making them aware of the importance of gluten free staple foods on prescription for those with coeliac disease.
+Around 60% of CCGs in England continue to recommend that GPs prescribe gluten free foods but with NHS budget cuts we are seeing some areas restricting or cutting gluten free prescribing.
 We are trying to influence them to rethink these decisions.
 We continue to follow up and review the policies of each individual CCG as part of our prescriptions campaign.